Past Regional Work

 • Facilities (e.g., washrooms, garbage, maintenance)

 Following a review by the CSRD, the plan was finalized: Gardom Lake Management Plan (Final).
-The plan included a vision, goals, short and long-term objectives, and measurable actions for the management of Gardom Lake.
-It was advisory to the CSRD and to other agencies that may have regulatory or other responsibilities for the lake.
+It set out a vision, goals, short and long-term objectives, and measurable actions for the management of Gardom Lake.
+The plan was advisory to the CSRD and to other agencies with regulatory or other responsibilities for the lake.

 If a picture is worth 1,000 words, a map is that many times over!
 For decision-makers, interactive online maps are a particularly rich resource.
 They offer a visual interpretation of multiple layers of data and can be customized and reworked on the fly.

-The Watershed Evaluation of Beneficial Management Practices (WEBs) was a Canada-wide program to measure the economic and water quality impacts of specific agricultural beneficial management practices at nine watershed sites — including the Salmon River watershed in BC’s Shuswap region.
+The Watershed Evaluation of Beneficial Management Practices (WEBs) was a Canada-wide program to measure the economic and water quality impacts of specific agricultural beneficial management practices at nine watershed sites.
+These included the Salmon River watershed in BC’s Shuswap region.
 The Fraser Basin Council was part of a WEBs project on the Salmon River that was aimed at helping producers increase efficiency in irrigation.

 A subsequent initiative focused on irrigation efficiency, including through expansion of the network of local climate stations in the region, and helping agricultural producers use evapotranspiration and other data to plan irrigation schedules.
 This project ran 2010-2013 through a partnership of Agriculture and Agri-Foods Canada, BC Ministry of Agriculture, Ministry of Natural Resource Operations, ARDCORP (Environmental Farm Plan) and Salmon River Watershed Roundtable.
 FBC provided secretariat, education and outreach support for portions of the project.

-In 2010-2011 FBC staff of the Thompson region also helped promote irrigation beneficial management practices among agricultural producers and other interested members of the community.
+In 2010-2011 FBC’s staff in the region also helped promote irrigation beneficial management practices among agricultural producers.

 There was interest among the SLIPP partners to bring land and water use planning and governance issues affecting the Shuswap watershed to a single table.
 The aim was to have the agencies share information, identify cross-cutting issues, and look for new opportunities to collaborate.